-No User ReviewsWrite a review

 The control panel includes the following 6 AC outlets:

-Even though this Dewalt generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
+Even if this Dewalt generator isn't quite RV Ready, it still allows for an easy RV connection via an L5-30P to TT-30R adaptor, thanks to its L5-30R receptacle.

 Portability

-With its dimensions of L28.2 x W21.3 x H24.1 in, the conventional, open frame design of the Dewalt DXGN4500 offers stability and allows the generator to be raised above ground level.
-The design is ideal for rough environments and demanding outdoor use.
+The Dewalt DXGN4500 has a conventional, open frame design, of the following dimensions: L28.2 x W21.3 x H24.1 in, which offers support and allows it to be raised above ground level.
+The featured design is ideal for the outdoors and all tough environments.

 In addition, the device is equipped with a lift hook on the top of its frame, which provides extra safety during the loading, unloading and transport of the generator.